 - Spinner Oil Filter: It removes even the smallest bits of contaminants from the oil flowing through the engine by using centrifugal force–often 2000 times greater than gravity–to make that happen.

 - Magnetic Oil Filter: It uses magnetic attraction, cleaning metal contaminants from the oil, but not dust or grime.
 It can be used more than once since it can be cleaned.

 An oil change and a new oil filter every 3,000 to 5,000 miles will protect your engine and extend the life of your vehicle.
-Call BRAKEmax to set an appointment now!
+Call BRAKEmax or fill out our online form to schedule an appointment now!